karam-koujan/mini-pytorch/readme.md

 - `bias`: An integer flag (1 for true, 0 for false) to include a trainable bias term.

 #### `relu`
-Applies the Rectified Linear Unit activation function element-wise. `ReLU(x) = max(0, x)`.
+Applies the Rectified Linear Unit activation function element-wise: `ReLU(x) = max(0, x)`.
 This is an in-place operation.

 ```c
 Tensor *relu(Tensor *x);